Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Method

-Because the medial axis $\mathcal{M}$ of solid shape $\Omega$ is a non-manifold curved surface, it is non-trivial to construct a differential field that can perfectly encode it.
-SDF and MF obliquely store the information of medial axis, but people cannot directly extract the iso-surface that represents medial axis from either SDF or MF.
-Considering the property of medial axis, UDF of medial axis is an ideal representation despite it is hard to compute.
-To separate the implicit representation of a solid shape and its medial axis, we call the UDF of the medial axis as \textbf{medial distance field (MDF)}.
-The formal definition of MDF is: \begin{Def} Given a solid shape $\Omega$, suppose its medial axis is $\mathcal{M}$.
-For any point $p\in\mathbb{R}^3$, the closest point on $\mathcal{M}$ is $q$.
-MDF value of $p$ is defined as $f_m(p)=||p-q||$. \end{Def} Fig.~\ref{fig:field2D}~(e) is an illustration of MDF derived from the solid shape (Fig.~\ref{fig:field2D}~(a)).
-The MDF defined on $\Omega^-$ is continuous with $C^0$ smoothness, and the same applies to $\Omega^+$.
-But there may be a discontinuity at the boundary.
-To better understand the characteristics of MDF, we will focus on $\Omega^-$ and discuss it in the following sections.
-It is easy to see that $p\in\mathcal{M}$, $f_m(p)=0$. $f_m(p)$ goes higher as p leaves $\mathcal{M}$.
-If we select a small $\epsilon$ value and look at the $\epsilon$-level set, it will resemble a membrane outlining the medial axis, which is homotopy equivalent to both the medial axis and the overall shape~\cite{biasotti2008skeletal}.
+Because the medial axis $\mathcal{M}$ of a solid shape $\Omega$ is typically a non-manifold curved surface with boundaries, the unsigned distance field serves an ideal representation due to its flexibility in modeling surfaces of arbitrary topology.
+To distinguish the neural implicit representation of a solid shape from that of its medial axis, we refer to the UDF of the medial axis as the \textbf{medial distance field (MDF)}.
+Formally, the MDF is defined as follows: \begin{Def} Given a solid shape $\Omega$ with medial axis $\mathcal{M}$, for any point $p\in\mathbb{R}^3$, let $q$ denote its closest point on $\mathcal{M}$.
+The medial distance field value at $p$ is defined as \end{Def} Figure~\ref{fig:field2D} (c) illustrates the MDF derived from a solid shape.
+In fact, the MDF is continuous ($C^0$) within both $\Omega^-$ and $\Omega^+$, but it may exhibit discontinuities across the surface $\partial\Omega$, since the MDF value of any point outside the shape corresponds to its distance to the outer medial axis.
+As most practical applications primarily focus on the inner medial axis, we therefore restrict our subsequent analysis to $\Omega^-$ for clarity.

-It is worth noting that computing an accurate medial axis is notoriously challenging, especially for shapes with complex topology and bumpy surfaces.
-Therefore, directly computing the MDF for a solid shape is generally difficult.